CivicActions/ssp-toolkit/docs/ssp.md

 #### LINCS specific control or LINCS Responsibility

 The LINCS Technology Project maintains a record of system activity by application process and by user activity.
 Audit and accountability policy and procedures are documented within the LINCS SSP.
 Security software features are used to automatically generate and store security audit log records for use in monitoring security-related events on all multi-user systems.
 The Department reviews and updates this policy as necessary and it was last updated in April 2008.
+Additional information is contained within the Department of Education Handbook for Information Assurance Security policy (Handbook OCIO-01).